Unmounted N-BK7 Ground Glass Diffusers

 For improved transmission, our Ø1" diffusers are also available with either an AR coating for 350 - 700 nm or 650 - 1050 nm.
 When positioning the diffusers, the grit-polished side should face away from the source.

 Polished diffusers are advantageous over sand blasted diffusers, as the surface has greater uniformity.
 The various grits provide a range from fine to coarse scattering.
 A finer grit (e.g. 1500) has a small diffusion pattern, while a coarser grit (e.g. 120) will have a larger diffuser pattern.
-See the plot below to compare the performance of our diffusers and the Graphs tab to see the transmission through the diffusers.
+See the plot below to compare the performance of our diffusers and the Graphs tab to see individual graphs for each grit polish level.

 Please see the Application Idea tab for a Diffused LED Condenser that uses a ground glass diffuser.
 For applications requiring specific divergence angles, spatial distribution of the illumination, and intensity profiles, our engineered diffusers are more suitable.
 Thorlabs also offers UV Fused Silica Diffusers for applications that extend into the ultraviolet portion of the spectrum.

 |Standard Diffusers||N-BK7 Substrate||Unmounted, Uncoated||350 nm to 2.0 µm|

 |Mounted, Uncoated||350 nm - 2.0 µm|

 |Diffuse Reflectors||N-BK7 Substrate||Unmounted, UV-Enhanced Aluminum Coated||250 nm - 450 nm|

 |Unmounted, Protected Silver Coated||450 nm - 20 µm|